-For example, if you release an Elastic IP address at 10:30, you will receive a bill at 11:00.
-This bill contains fees incurred during 10:00 to 11:00.
+For example, if you release an EIP at 10:30, the bill is generated at 11:00, which covers fees incurred from 10:00 to 11:00.

 at 00:00 every day and contains fees that are incurred during the last day.

-For example, if you release an Elastic IP address on January 1, 2019, you will receive a bill at 00:00 January 2, 2019.
-This bill contains fees that are incurred during January 1, 2019.
+For example, if you released an EIP on January 1, 2019, the bill was generated at 00:00 January 2, 2019, which covers fees that were incurred during January 1, 2019.

 - Log on to the EIP console.

-- In the Release Elastic IP dialog box, click OK.If you release an EIP that belongs to a continuous EIP group, all Elastic IP addresses in the group are released.
-Confirm and select the I have read and understand the preceding information, and want to release the continuous EIP group and all Elastic IP addresses in it. check box, and then click OK.
+- In the Release Elastic IP dialog box, click OK.If you release an EIP that belongs to a continuous EIP group, all EIPs in the group are released.
+Select I have read and understood the preceding information, and want to release the continuous EIP group and all EIPs in it, and then click OK.